-NICHD is working with other NIH institutes and centers (ICs) to support research to understand stigma as a factor in HIV transmission, and to eliminate or mitigate the aspects of stigma that limit beneficial health outcomes for those individuals and communities with and at risk for HIV.
+NICHD is working with other NIH components to study stigma as a factor in HIV transmission, and attempt to eliminate or mitigate the aspects of stigma that limit beneficial health outcomes for those individuals and communities with and at risk for HIV.
 The effort will also conduct exploratory studies to determine the feasibility of stigma-reduction interventions related to HIV prevention, treatment, and/or care in LMICs.
 Learn more: PAR-21-344.

-In collaboration with other NIH ICs, NICHD is supporting research to understand the trajectory of brain and other nervous system-related function and disorders throughout life.
-This work is specifically relevant to those in LMICs with these conditions.
+In collaboration with other NIH components, NICHD is supporting research to understand the trajectory of brain and other nervous system-related function and disorders throughout life.
+This work is specifically focused on those living in LMICs with these conditions.
 Learn more: PAR-21-311; PAR-21-319.

 NICHD-supported researchers analyzed data from more than 223,000 deliveries in 19 U.S. hospitals, including about 2,200 women with a disability.
 They found that pregnant women with disabilities had a much higher risk for severe pregnancy- and birth-related complications and death than other pregnant women.
 Women with disabilities were at higher risk for a wide variety of pregnancy complications, such as preeclampsia, gestational diabetes, placenta previa, hemorrhage, thromboembolism, and infection.

-NICHD is leading the renewal of ATN, a clinical research network that develops and conducts innovative behavioral, community-based, translational, therapeutic, microbicide, and vaccine trials in youth ages 13 years to 24 years at risk for HIV and living with HIV.
+NICHD is leading the renewal of ATN, a clinical research network that develops and conducts innovative behavioral, community-based, translational, therapeutic, microbicide, and vaccine trials in youth ages 13 years to 24 years with or at risk for HIV.
 ATN has a primary focus on including minors in this important research.
 Learn more: RFA-HD-23-020, RFA-HD-23-021.

 People with intellectual and developmental disabilities (IDDs) are at higher risk for developing severe disease and complications from SARS-CoV-2 infection.
 However, virtual learning also is difficult for children with IDDs and their families.
 To address concerns about the spread of the virus in schools, researchers measured SARS-CoV-2 transmission rates in six schools for children with IDDs.
 Reassuringly, the rates of infection in the six schools were lower than rates seen in the surrounding community.